justnonamenoname/lifeticle/readme.txt

 3) The similarity of the informational transition from a point with a radius to a circle (further details below)
 4) Reverse influence - the effect of the EM field on neurons.

-Proof Problem

-Dark matter is considered proven, even though there has been no direct detection.
-The problem with the lifeticle is that indirect measurements cannot be made, and the ways of detecting the lifeticle and qualia are unknown.
-It is problematic to prove the existence of another fundamental entity.
-This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
-The effect of the lifeticle on the brain, to make the brain aware of the existence of qualia, is also unknown.

-An example of a theory

-Example with car
-A car moves without an external force-based on this, we develop a theory about the existence of an engine.
-Knowing the law of energy conservation, we assume that the engine requires energy.
-Knowing atoms and that a single atom cannot perform this function, we assume that the engine consists of many atoms.
-Knowing the car's weight, we can estimate its energy consumption at a given speed.
-From the maximum speed or acceleration, we can roughly estimate the engine’s power.
-From the sound, we can infer the engine type.
-What would disprove the engine theory?
-A contradiction of what is already known-such as a violation of the law of energy conservation or the idea that the car moves by magic.

 Fundamentality

 There are two options when it comes to the fundamental nature of qualia and its uniqueness as a phenomenon: